MohamedKamil-hub/docker-greeting-app/README.md

    ```bash
    ls
    ```
-   You should see `Dockerfile` and maybe a `greeting.sh` if I used one.
+   You should see `Dockerfile` .

-If you don’t wanna use Git, just download the ZIP from GitHub and unzip it.

 ### Building the Image

-Run this in the folder with the `Dockerfile`:
+Run in the folder with the `Dockerfile`:
 ```bash
 docker build -t hello-app:advanced .
 ```